dnlongen/TweetThief/README.md

 * Botnet command and control channels, hiding malicious instructions in innocuous-looking copied tweets
 * Or something completely different

+As a side note, not every duplicated tweet is necessarily "stolen" - many of the duplicates I see are bots tweeting RSS streams or CMS posts.
+Since they are tweeting the same links and titles, they are naturally going to be similar.
+Tweetthief doesn't make any attempt to sift out these tweets.
+Keep that in mind when perusing the output.
+That said, it's pretty easy to tell the difference between RSS tweets and copied original tweets.

 Requirements:
 =============